AdobeDocs/cloudmanager-api-docs/src/pages/guides/api-usage/adding-custom-domain-names.md

 }
 ```

-This documents details the steps for adding custom domain names.
-Update, delete, and other APIs are available, but not covered in detail in this section.

-Follow the steps outlined as follows to add your custom domain name.

 ## Obtain DNS TXT Record Value

-Before you get started, you must get a DNS TXT record value and zone for your domain name.
-In order to do this, execute a POST request by appending ‘/validate’ to the `http://ns.adobe.com/adobecloud/rel/domainNames` HAL link of the program.
-The body of the POST request must include the custom domain name, environment ID, and SSL certificate ID.
-This validates if the domain entry can be created.
+To add a custom domain, you must get a DNS TXT record value and zone for the domain name.
+In order to do this, execute a POST request by appending `/validate` to the `http://ns.adobe.com/adobecloud/rel/domainNames` HAL link of the program.

-The response body contains a TXT record value and the domain zone.
+The body of the POST request must include the following in order to validate if the domain entry can be created.

+* Custom domain name
+* Environment ID
+* SSL certificate ID

 ```shell
 POST https://cloudmanager.adobe.io/api/program/1234/domainNames/validate